Lochnivar/ashverse/books/book-04-the-ashes/README.md

 - **Exact Years Covered:** 1920-1939
 - **Final Page Count Target:** 450-500 pages
 - **Status:** Planning
 - **Core Arc:** The triad is forged in German stupidity (Zimmerman Telegram), and Europe burns again.
-The final scene: a Fairfax and a Meade on opposite sides of the continent read "GERMANY INVADES POLAND" and think: "We thought our war was the big one."
+The final scene: a Fairfax and a Haskell on opposite sides of the continent read "GERMANY INVADES POLAND" and think: "We thought our war was the big one."

 ## Book Blurb
 September 30, 1939.
 Europe burns again.
 And the continent watches.

 From 1920 to 1939, the final pieces fall into place.
 California has been independent since 1873—the Republic of California, fully sovereign and recognized for 47 years by 1920.
 The triad—the three-way relationship between the United States, the Confederacy, and California—is forged, ironically, in German stupidity, as European events force North American cooperation.

-Seventy-six years after Robert E. Lee died at Gettysburg, the Fairfax and Meade families have watched history unfold across multiple generations.
+Seventy-six years after Robert E. Lee died at Gettysburg, the Fairfax and Haskell families have watched history unfold across multiple generations.
 They've seen the birth, survival, and transformation of an independent Confederacy.
 They've witnessed the rise of sovereign Native super-states.
 They've observed the decades of raids, boycotts, and realpolitik that killed slavery.

 Now, as Europe burns, they must confront the consequences of all the choices made over those decades.
 The ashes of the old conflicts still smolder.
 New fires are being lit.
 And the continent must decide: will it be consumed by the flames, or will it find a way to live with the ashes?